rishabhsairawat/pii-tokenizer/README.md

 - **Method Visibility Differences**:
   - Some methods like `write_attribute` have different visibility (private/public) across versions
   - PiiTokenizer uses `safe_write_attribute` to handle these differences

-- **Rails 4.2 Specific Compatibility**:
-  - Special handling for methods like `insert` and `_update_record` in Rails 4.2
-  - Custom method_missing implementations for maintaining consistent behavior
-  - Centralized version detection to ensure correct behavior in all Rails environments
-  - Optimized handling of class attributes initialization for Rails 4.2 compatibility

 You don't need to worry about these differences - PiiTokenizer handles them transparently with internal compatibility layers.
 Your code will work the same way across all supported Rails versions.